KleistLab/WarpDemuX/README.md

 Note: Available probability columns (p01-p12) vary by model.

-**Note:** For the WDX4b_tRNA_rna004_v0_4_6 model there is no noise class.
+**Note:** For the WarpDemuX-tRNA models there is no noise class.
 Predictions that are filtered out due to target performance are assigned a predicted barcode of -1.

 ### Failed Reads Output